Dungeon (comics): Twilight

 Dungeon Twilight (Donjon Crépuscule) is a darker series where Herbert the Duck has become the dark overlord of the Dungeon, known as The Great Khan.
 Marvin the dragon, old and blind, teams with Marvin the Red, a brash rabbit warrior.
 The first three volumes are drawn by Joann Sfar, the others by various artists.

 Parade

 Dungeon Parade takes place between volumes 1 and 2 of Dungeon Zenith, starring its protagonists Marvin and Herbert.
-The artists are Manu Larcenet then Alexis Nesme.
+The artists are Manu Larcenet then various artists.

 Monstres

 Dungeon Monstres (Donjon Monsters) features secondary characters from throughout the story.
 Stories can be set anywhere in the timeline, and feature occasional appearances by the major characters.
 There is a wide variety of artists in the numerous volumes of this sub-series.

 Antipodes

 Two additional series (Donjon Antipodes − and Donjon Antipodes +) explore the distant past and the far future of the other series.